Home - Bookapy Book Preview

 “We never spoke about it, but I believe you to be right.”

-“My guess is that you may meet others of the gods?” she queried.
+“I guess you may meet others of the gods?” she queried.

-“Seems likely, particularly the Lord of Darkness as I’ll be interfering in his business… I hope.”
+“Seems likely, particularly the Lord of Darkness, as I’ll interfere in his business… I hope.”

-Though the song was unknown to Darras, it was a merry one with easy enough lyrics and Kina soon had the entire tavern singing along with the chorus, essentially praising the goddess for her patience in dealing with an idiot of a man.
+Though the song was unknown to Darras, it was merry with easy enough lyrics.
+Kina soon had the entire tavern singing along with the chorus, essentially praising the goddess for her patience in dealing with an idiot of a man.

-She finished to tumultuous applause as Hersey began other songs and the entire tavern sang along, including Kina and Darras as they sat in peaceful companionship until she had to take her leave and he went to his room and bed.
+She finished to tumultuous applause as Hersey began other songs.
+The entire tavern sang along, including Kina and Darras, as they sat in peaceful companionship until she had to take her leave, and he went to his room and bed.

 Chapter 4)

-Darras slept well, though the bed was not as comfortable as the one in Erren’s home, still, the exertions of his walk meant that sleep came easily.
-He awoke as full daylight came and swiftly donned his outer garments and pulled his pack onto his shoulders before descending to use the ‘jakes’ and then to the well to draw water and wash his hands and face.
-He then walked through to the bar, intending to say his farewells and give a final blessing upon it.
+Darras slept well, though the bed was not as comfortable as the one in Erren’s home; still, the exertions of his walk meant that sleep came quickly.
+He awoke as full daylight came, swiftly donned his outer garments, and shucked his pack onto his shoulders before descending to use the ‘jakes’ and then to the well to draw water and wash his hands and face.
+He then walked through to the bar, intending to bid farewell and give a final blessing upon it.

 “I am indeed,” he replied.
 “May I know your name?”